 ErfgoedApp is a product of FARO.
-Flemish Support Centre for Cultural Heritage
+Flemish support center for cultural heritage vzw

-FARO attaches great importance to protecting your personal data and fully respects your privacy.
+FARO attaches great importance to the protection of your personal data and fully respects your privacy.
 FARO therefore handles and protects your personal data in a lawful, proper and transparent manner.
-When processing your personal data, FARO evidently complies with the law, i.e. from 25 May 2018 the European Data Protection Regulation No. 2016/679 of 27 April 2016 (better known as the General Data Protection Regulation or the "GDPR") or any other legislative act that amends it.
+When processing your personal data, FARO evidently complies with the law, i.e. as of May 25, 2018, the European Data Protection Regulation No. 2016/679 of April 27, 2016 (better known as the General Data Protection Regulation or the "GDPR") or any other legislative act amending it.

-More information on the protection of personal data can be obtained from the Belgian Commission for the Protection of Privacy, called the Data Protection Authority from 25 May 2018.
+More information on the protection of personal data can be obtained from the Belgian Privacy Commission, called the Data Protection Authority as of May 25, 2018.

-We invite you to read this statement carefully to understand FARO's policy in this area.
+We invite you to read this statement carefully so that you know and understand FARO's policy in this area.
 This statement is updated regularly.
 The most recent version of the statement is available on our website.
-We will notify you through our usual communication channels if there are any significant changes.
+We will notify you through the usual communication channels if any significant changes are made.

 FARO, Vlaams steunpunt voor cultreel erfgoed vzw (BE0893.863.017), Priemstraat 51, 1000 Brussels, [email protected], Tel. +32 (0)2 213 10 60, is the controller of your data processing.

 FARO is the one who is accountable to the Data Protection Authority for the processing of your personal data.
 FARO determines the purposes for which your personal data are processed as well as the means used and the processing characteristics.

 III.
 WHAT CATEGORIES OF PERSONAL DATA DOES FARO PROCESS ?

 The categories of personal data that FARO may process are listed below.
 Other data may also be processed if necessary or useful for the continuation of the contractual relationship with FARO.